-28. The examiners' recommendations consisting of the criteria requirements have been incorporated in paragraphs 122 and section 4.7.2 of the AML/CFT Guidelines issued by the Central Bank.
+30. The examiners' recommendations consisting of the criteria requirements have been incorporated in paragraphs 122 and section 4.7.2 of the AML/CFT Guidelines issued by the Central Bank.
 However, while the Guidelines are OEM for the licensees of the IFSC, they are not OEM for the licensees of the Central Bank.
-Consequently, in accordance with FATF standards, the examiners' recommendations have only been partially met since there are only enforceable on the licensees of IFSC.
-This Recommendation is partially compliant.
+The authorities have advised that section 17 of the proposed amendment will provide for penalties for breaches of the Guidelines thereby making them enforceable.
+Given the above, the examiners' recommendations having only been partially met since they are only enforceable on the licensees of IFSC.
+Consequently this Recommendation remains partially compliant.